Mount Jackson, Virginia

 Mount Jackson is a town in Shenandoah County, Virginia, United States.
-The population was 1,994 at the 2010 census.
+As of the 2020 census, Mount Jackson had a population of 1,961.

 For highway travelers passing by, Mount Jackson is easily identified from I-81 exit 273 by the water tower painted as a basket of apples, which was recently repainted.
 For those exploring off the highway, the town has history as a commercial and railroad hub in the region, with rich Civil War heritage and a historic district listed on the National Register of Historic Places.

 History

 In 1739, attracted by rich valley land and abundant water supply, Benjamin Allen purchased a 400-acre tract at the confluence of Mill Creek and the North Fork of the Shenandoah River and established a grist mill by 1746.
 Soon other settlers and small mills followed.
 The village was known as Mount Pleasant.
 On January 28, 1826, an act of the General Assembly of Virginia changed the name of the village in honor of General Andrew Jackson, the hero of the War of 1812.

 Mount Jackson became relatively wealthy because of its location, about halfway between Winchester and Staunton along the Valley Turnpike through the Shenandoah Valley, at a place where a tributary, Mill Creek, fed into the North Fork of the Shenandoah River.
 This provided power for milling enterprises to serve the local farms.
 Another major road, Howard's Lick Turnpike, was started in 1856, originating in town heading towards mountainous western Virginia.
 Generating further development, Mt.
 Jackson was the original terminus of the spur of the Manassas Gap Railroad that extended from Strasburg, Virginia.
 This railroad was a key conduit for the crops and produce of the region to go to market further east.
 The connection to Mt.
-Jackson was completed in 1859, but the Civil War stopped further construction so the line remained a spur with Mt.
+Jackson was completed in 1859, but the Civil War stopped further construction, so the line remained a spur with Mt.
 Jackson the endpoint.
 It was not until 1868, after the Baltimore & Ohio bought the line and repaired it from war damage, that the rail line was completed through to Harrisonburg.
 Mt.
 Jackson became a small but significant rail entrepot for grain, apples, and livestock, continuing to prosper as a mill and railroad town during the late nineteenth and early twentieth centuries.